London Summer Arbitration School 2026

 Template and Instructions:

-- Please use this template (will be uploaded on the first day of the LSAS) for your Reflective Journal.
+- Please use this template for your Reflective Journal.

 - On the first page of the template, you find all the instructions concerning the Reflective Journal.